LAY ASIDE EVERY WEIGHT

 The testimonies of the victorious saints of old are a valid proof to the believers coming behind them in the Christian race that it is possible to live uprightly, justly, blamelessly, or righteously in a crooked and perverse generation (Phil.
 2:15, 1 Thess.
 2:10, Heb.
 11:5).

 What are the spiritual rules governing the Christian race that every Christian must carefully observe and follow to finish the race successfully and obtain the crown?

 First, the Scripture commands, “Let us lay aside every weight.”
 (Heb.
 12:1 NKJV).

 No athlete can run successfully or win a race while carrying any weight on him.
 Similarly, no Christian can run and finish the Christian race successfully while bearing any form of spiritual weight.
-This is why the Scripture forbids you to run the Christian race with any form or size of weight.
+Therefore, the Scripture forbids you to run the Christian race with any form or size of weight.

-It is therefore imperative for you to identify and put off or lay aside every weight on you as you run the spiritual race that is set before you.
+Therefore, you must identify and put off or lay aside every weight on you as you run the spiritual race set before you.

-Anything that constantly weighs you down, or exhausts your spiritual strength, or breaks your spiritual focus is a weight that you must lay aside as you run the Christian race.
+Anything that constantly weighs you down, exhausts your spiritual strength or breaks your spiritual focus is a weight you must lay aside as you run the Christian race.

 Whatever in your life that has become a weight, hindrance, or distraction to you must be promptly laid aside, put off, or given up so that you may finish your race well and obtain your crown.

 Friend, are you weighed down by cares, worries, or anxieties about life?